vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 replace all existing entries.

-Locations can also be added when opening supported file types using the app (e.g. by tapping on the file or by downloadng a file from the web).
+Locations can also be added when opening supported file types using the app (e.g. by tapping on the file or by downloading a file from the web).

 The ![Remove all locations](images/delete-forever.svg) button removes all locations in the list.